The Footage Is Clear. They Came Back Anyway.

 Once a site is confirmed passive, it becomes a scheduled stop.

-A modular construction company in Carson was hit on multiple occasions across a three-month window.
 ValleyGuard records show incidents on November 10, November 15, November 19, and February 20, spanning a Sunday evening, a Saturday night, a Wednesday predawn, and a Thursday midnight.
-Police were dispatched each time.
-Some patrols arrived to find suspects already gone.
-The site was targeted repeatedly because the pattern held.

 Daylight Doesn't Change the Math

-ValleyGuard records show that on March 22, 2026, a Sunday afternoon at 1:00 PM, an unauthorized vehicle entered a customer’s construction site in Carson.
+ValleyGuard records show that on March 22, 2026, a Sunday afternoon at 1:00 PM, an unauthorized vehicle entered the customer’s construction site in Carson.
 The site was closed.
 ValleyGuard Intervention Specialists issued multiple audio warnings.
 LA County Sheriff was dispatched.

-Think about what Sunday afternoon looks like to someone watching the work schedule.
 The crew clocks out Friday.
 Nobody comes back until Monday.
 That's 60-plus hours where the only question is whether anyone is watching.

 ValleyGuard records show that on March 12, 2026, an individual in a bright yellow shirt entered a customer’s construction site on Cahuenga Boulevard in Hollywood during non-work hours.
-ValleyGuard operators issued multiple audio warnings.
-Police were contacted and the individual was identified by clothing description from the live camera feed.

 Hollywood, daytime, a non-residential construction corridor, still targeted during the gap between crew departure and morning return.
 Both incidents, same pattern: cameras operational, operator watching, warnings issued.
 Neither became a loss.